“I’m just SO tired, I can’t keep doing this.”

 5. Read the Bible and Pray.

 As a Christian, I know that I can do all things through Christ who strengthens me (Philippians 4:13).
 Carving out time to read God’s word can provide comfort, direction, and relaxation in the midst of life’s chaos.
-Praying allows you to be dependent on God when you feel like you’re drowning.
+Praying with wood rosaries allows you to be dependent on God when you feel like you’re drowning.
 Be real with Him and let him know you are struggling.
 Ask for guidance.
 Ask for patience.
 Ask for peace.
 Read more tips about praying here.